djoudi/YiiLinkable/README.md

     public function behaviors()
     {
         return array(
+            "ALinkable" => array(
                 "class" => "ALinkable",
-            // set the main route to the controller for this model "controllerRoute" => "/moduleName/controllerName"
+                // set the main route to the controller for this model "controllerRoute" => "/moduleName/controllerName",
-            // the default action to use when linking to models of this type "defaultAction" => "view"
+                // the default action to use when linking to models of this type "defaultAction" => "view",
                 // the attributes to include in the URL for the model "attributes" => array("id"),
                 // the template to use when creating the anchor text for links.
                 // model attributes can be included in the anchor text by enclosing
                 // the attribute name in brackets.
 By default attributes will be treated
                 // as text and will be html encoded before being rendered.
 It is possible
                 // to change this by specifying the format for an attribute preceded by a
                 // colon, e.g. "{thumbnailUrl:image}" would display the attribute
                 // "thumbnailUrl" formatted as an image, whereas "{someHtml:raw}" would
-            // display the attribute "someHtml" without html enconding the value
+                // display the attribute "someHtml" without html enconding the value "template" => "{name}, {id:number}",
-            template: "{name}, {id:number}"
+            ),
         );
     }